 If this sounds like you, please feel reassured that you’re not alone.
 One of the biggest challenges of doing business online is being consistent with your content.

-That’s why I created the 2019 Media Diary – an A4 desk diary that’s packed with awareness dates and key dates you can use to plan your media content.
+That’s why I created the 2020 Media Diary – an A4 desk diary that’s packed with awareness dates and key dates you can use to plan your content.

 Here’s five reasons why it could be well worth your investment.